 5. Non-exclusive arrangement

 This agreement is not exclusive and does not guarantee that you will receive opportunities or work orders and does not prevent buyers from buying services or products elsewhere.

 6. Seller obligations

-- You must advise us immediately if you become non-compliant with any of these requirements.
+You must advise the buyer immediately if you become non-compliant with any of these requirements.